neonevm/neon-evm.docs/docs/devportal/testnet/deploy_contract_via_remix.md

 <p align="center">

 ![](./images/remix-5.png)
-Fig. 5 -Injected Web3 connects Remix with an active account in Metamask </p>
+Fig. 5 - Injected Web3 connects Remix with an active account in Metamask </p>

 The MetaMask window should appear.
 It should display a list of available accounts (in our case, only one account will be displayed).
 Choose this account and click `Next` (Fig. 6).